-The question of where the tipping appears in models has been addressed in a series of papers by Dijkstra & Weijer [2003, 2005], Dijkstra et al. [2004], and Huisman et al. [2009] using a hierarchy of models of increasing complexity.
+The question of where the tipping shows in models has been addressed in a series of papers by Dijkstra and Weijer (2003, 2005), Dijkstra et al. (2004), and Huisman et al. (2009) using a hierarchy of models of increasing complexity.
 The simplest model is a box model consisting of two connected boxes of different temperatures and salinity representing the North Atlantic at low and high latitudes.
-For this box model it is known that two stable equilibria coexist for a large range of freshwater-forcing.
+For this box model it is known that two stable equilibria coexist for a large range of freshwater forcing.
 The upper end of the model hierarchy is a full global ocean circulation model.

-Using this high-end model, Dijkstra & Weijer [2005] applied techniques of numerical bifurcation analysis to delineate two branches of stable steady-state solutions.
-One of these had a strong northern overturning in the Atlantic while the other had hardly any northern overturning, confirming qualitatively the sketch shown in Figure 10.
-Finally, Huisman et al. [2009] have discovered four different flow regimes of their computer model.
-These they call the Conveyor (C), the Southern Sinking (SS), the Northern Sinking (NS) and the Inverse Conveyor (IC), which appear as two disconnected branches of solutions, where the C is connected with the SS and the NS with the IC.
+Using this high-end model, Dijkstra and Weijer (2005) applied techniques of numerical bifurcation theory to delineate two branches of stable steady-state solutions.
+One of these had a strong northern overturning in the Atlantic while the other had hardly any northern overturning, confirming qualitatively the sketch shown in Figure 3.3.
+Finally, Huisman et al. (2009) have discovered four different flow regimes of their computer model.
+These they call the Conveyor (C), the Southern

+Sinking (SS), the Northern Sinking (NS) and the Inverse Conveyor (IC), which appear as two disconnected branches of solutions, where the C is connected with the SS and the NS with the IC.
 The authors argue that these findings show, significantly, that the parameter volume for which multiple steady states exist is greatly increased.

 An intuitive physical mechanism for bi-stability is the presence of two potential wells (at the bottom of each is a stable equilibrium) separated by a saddle, which corresponds to the unstable equilibrium.
 Applying a perturbation then corresponds to a temporary alteration of this potential energy landscape.
-Dijkstra et al. [2004] observed that this picture is approximately true for ocean circulation if one takes the average deviation of water density (as determined by salinity and temperature) from the original equilibrium as the potential energy.
+Dijkstra et al. (2004) observed that this picture is approximately true for ocean circulation if one takes the average deviation of water density (as determined by salinity and temperature) from the original equilibrium as the potential energy.
 They showed, first for a box model and then for a global ocean circulation model, that the potential energy landscape of the unperturbed system defines the basins of attraction fairly accurately.
 This helps engineers and forecasters to determine whether a perturbation (for example, increased freshwater influx) enables the bi-stable system to cross from one basin of attraction to the other.

-Concerning the simple box models of the THC, we might note their similarity to the atmospheric convection model in which Lorenz [1963] discovered the chaotic attractor: this points to the fact that we must expect chaotic features in the THC and other climate models.
-See [Dijkstra, 2008] for a summary of the current state of ocean modelling from a dynamical systems point of view, and, for example, [Tziperman et al., 1994; Tziperman, 1997] for how predictions of ocean models connect to full global circulation models.
-Building on these modelling efforts,
+Concerning the simple box models of the THC, we might note their similarity to the atmospheric convection model in which Lorenz (1963) discovered the chaotic attractor: this points to the fact that we must expect chaotic features in the THC and other climate models.
+See Dijsktra (2008) for a summary of the current state of ocean modelling from a dynamical systems point of view, and, for example, Tziperman et al. (1994) and Tziperman (1997) for how predictions of ocean models connect to full global circulation models.